 Teaching

-I draw a meaning and satisfaction out of teaching, and see it as an important role of my job at academia.
+I draw meaning and satisfaction out of teaching, and see it as an important role of my job in academia.
 I strive for effective communication, and believe that every subject can be made accessible to any audience.
 I regularly give meta-presentations about How to Write and How to Present, my pale spinoff of the legendary How to Speak lecture by Prof. Patrick Winston.
 I won several teaching awards at the Hebrew University.

-Introduction to Machine Learning (2022-)
+Introduction to Machine Learning

 An introductory course to the field of machine learning, covering the foundations of statistical learning, and the applicability of machine learning to real world problems.
 We focus on the PAC model, addressing fundamental questions like: What is machine learning?
 What type of concepts are learnable?
 How can we learn from data?
 We build a machine learning toolbox, learning the foundations and implementation of linear regression, various classifiers (SVM, decision trees, logistic regression), unsupervised learning (clustering, dimensionality reduction), ensembles, and deep learning (gradient descent and neural network architectures), as well as overarching concepts such as the bias-variance tradeoff and regularization.

-Advanced Natural Language Processing (2023-)
+Advanced Natural Language Processing

 Brings students up to date with cutting edge topics in NLP research, with special emphasis on topics pursued by Roy Schwartz and me, including efficiency, multilingual NLP, evaluation and more.
 Students work on a semester long research projects of their choice under the supervision of the course staff.